Hogusong/GitUsers-ionic/README.md

 ## Copy Clone with HTTPS

-Move to the Root folder to create this project
+Move to the Root folder to create this project.
 Run `git clone https://github.com/Hogusong/GitUsers-ionic.git`

 ## Install node modules

-Move to the project folder
+Move to the project folder.
 Run `npm install`

 ## Development

 Run `ionic serve` for a dev server.
 Navigate to `http://localhost:8100/`.
 The app will automatically reload if you change any of the source files.

 ## Build

 Run `ionic build` to build the project.
 The build artifacts will be stored in the `www/` directory.
 Use the `--prod` flag for a production build.

 ## Further help